Selfmachine: Critical reception

 Digital Spy's Nick Levine awarded the song four out of five stars, calling it "a percolating electropop ditty with intriguing lyrics about a 'lonely robot in a wasteland', a nice bit of SAW-style vocal trickery—yes, really!—and a chorus melody that flirts with brilliance."
 Ben Weisz of musicOMH referred to the song's "glorious synth-pop" as "ubiquitous", adding that "[t]he dystopian depth to the lyrics is rarely encountered in something so catchy and danceable."
 Alex Denney of the NME commented that the track "recreates The Killers' clubby output, right down to the twinkly smattering of keys".

 Commercial performance

 Having been predicted to debut within the top forty by Digital Spy, "Selfmachine" entered on the UK Singles Chart at number 64 on 18 July 2010, spending a single week in the top 100.
 In Germany, the single peaked at number 56 and spent ten weeks on the chart.

 Music video

 The music video for "Selfmachine", directed by Alex Smith, was premiered on YouTube on 7 June 2010.
 It shows Sumner and a group of teenagers performing, playing around in an empty, waterless swimming pool.
 Throughout the video, the teenagers are seen playing with a translucent sheet which is propelled into the air at various points.
-In the latter half of the video, Sumner is seen in slow motion releasing water from her hands.
+In the latter half of the video, Sumner is seen in slow motion releasing water from their hands.